Khalid-altalib/SEG-Habitopia/README.md

     Email: habitopia1@gmail.com
     Password: Password.123

-- Once logged in, select the appropriate operating system option for your device (IOS or Android).
+- Once logged in, click the corresponding link 'view' for the operating system you would like to run the app on (IOS or Android).

 - You can log in to the application using the generated mock user with the details:
     Email: john.doe@example.org, bob.smith@example.org, petra.pickles@example.org